vitiral/fiction-civboot/README.md

 your suggestions to be owned by Garrett Berg.

 I hope to use this work as a possible income stream to support Civboot work, so improvements submited by you can hopefully help.
-If you wish to create your work licensed to yourself that uses this universe directly, please open an issue and we can discuss.
+If you wish to create work licensed to yourself that uses this universe directly, please open an issue and we can discuss.

 It should go without saying that the concept of a Civboot _itself_ is not licensed to Garrett Berg and is in the public domain at